BioSignalML/biosignalml-browser/FUTURE.rst

     whose predecessor is the one being deleted.
   * This would mean we then don't show (in controller's table) those annotations with no comment.
-  * Or do we use some other property?
+  * Or do we use some other property, including marking the latest version with a 'deleted' flag?
   * This is a more general issue and applies to deleting any resource, including recording graphs.